It’s several years since the UK voted to leave the EU. So what more do we know about how Brexit will affect our employment rights?

 How will your rights at work be affected?

-As a lot of our laws relating to our rights at work come from the European Union, there is concern that these will be abandoned once we leave the EU.
+As a lot of our laws relating to our rights at work come from the European Union, there is concern that these will be abandoned now we have left the EU.

 Since we voted to leave in 2016, politicians have consistently indicated that workers’ rights will be protected, but this undertaking has yet to have legal backing.
-At present, some significant pieces of legislation originated in the EU, for example:
+Some significant pieces of legislation originated in the EU, for example:

 The Working Time Directive

 The Working Time Directive is one of the most significant laws that comes from the EU.
 The Directive led to the Working Time Regulations which for the first time gave workers in this country the right to paid annual leave, put restrictions on the number of hours that people could work and gave the right to rest breaks.